nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 1. The directory must contain the bowtie2-indexed database (`*.bt2 extension` ), rather than simply the database download
 2. The database version must be `mpa_v30_CHOCOPhlAn_201901`.
 If you wish to use other versions of the metaphlan database the metaphlan3 `index` parameter must be adapted (see `tool-specific options` section below).

-To downnload and decompress the database, please run:
+To download and decompress the database, please run:
 ```
 wget https://zenodo.org/record/4629921/files/metaphlan_databases.tar.gz
 tar -xzf metaphlan_databases.tar.gz